catkenzie/circuit-simulator/README.md

 # Circuit Simulator
-Generates a topological ordering of gates then performs function simulation of the circuit for a given inout vector.
+Generates a topological ordering of gates then performs function simulation of the circuit for a given input vector.